 That’s a wrap!
 In just a few minutes, you learned everything you need to know about tipping in Cuba and how much to tip in Cuba.
 Not bad, right?

-If you’re heading to Cuba in the future, remember to bookmark this list so you can use it as a helpful resource during your Cuban adventures.
+If you’re heading to Cuba in the future, remember to bookmark this list to use it as a helpful resource during your Cuban adventures.

 If you enjoyed the article, please share it so other Cuban adventurers can take a look (that’s how you “tip” us–we appreciate it!).